sillevl/course-software-engineering/POODR/managing_dependencies.md

 The change is so small, but coding in this style has huge benifits.
 Moving the creation of the new `Wheel` instance outside the `Gear` class decouples the two classes. `Gear` can now collaborate with any object that implements `diameter`.

 This technique is known as _dependency injection_. `Gear` previously had explicit dependencies on the `Wheel` class and on the type and order of its initialization arguments.
-By using injecting the dependencies are reduced to a single dependency on the `diameter` method.
+By using injecting the dependencies are reduced to a single dependency on the `diameter` method. `Gear` is now smarter because it knows less.

 ### Isolate Dependencies

+It is best to break all dependencies.
+This is always _technically_ possible, but sometimes not _actually_ possible.
+When working with existing code, it is mostly constrained how much you can change.

+If it is impossible to remove unnecessary dependencies, you should isolate them within your class.
+Isolating dependencies makes them easy to spot and reduce when circumstances permit.

+#### Isolate Instance Creation

+If you cannot change the code to inject a `Wheel` into a `Gear`, you should isolate the creation of a new `Wheel` inside the `Gear` class.
+The intent is to explicitly expose the dependency while reducing its reach into your class.
+The next example show this idea:

 ```ruby
 class Gear